Live Video Streaming: How It WorksDecember 5, 2018

 The encoder itself might be built into the camera, but it can also be a stand-alone appliance, computer software, or mobile app.
 In many cases it’s built into modern broadcast software.

 Once the video stream is compressed through the encoder, the video data still needs to be packaged into a real-time transfer protocol (RTP) for delivery across the internet.
 As a large stream of continuous data, it needs to be broken up into digestible chunks, or information packets.
 These packets will later be recombined and decoded into a continuous signal by the media player.
-Many encoders use RTMP as a standard, which our own WOWZ protocol is built on.
+Many encoders use RTMP as a standard for first-mile contribution.

 Delivering Streaming Media to Servers

 After packaging, the stream is either pulled or pushed to a media server.
 The media server might be on the same system as the encoder, or remote somewhere in the cloud.
 We offer the Wowza Streaming Engine™ software as media server software that you can install on your own servers — whether they’re on premises or a third-party cloud platform — to manage and customize on your own.
 We also have the Wowza Streaming Cloud™ service for those who want to get up and running quickly without any hassles.

 Media servers ingest the stream from the encoder and convert the video as needed.
 Ingress is the amount of data entering the media server.
 Media servers can transcode the data into a new codec.
 They can transize the video into different resolutions and even transrate the data, creating different bitrates.
 Media servers can also repackage, or transmux, the data into different protocols.
 The data transferred out of a media server is known as egress.
 But let’s talk about why a media server is necessary by looking at who’s viewing the live stream and what makes a great viewing experience.